Hobbbit31/Mini-UNIX-Shell/technical_report.md

-# Mini Shell – Detailed Technical Report
+# Mini Shell – Technical Report

 ## 1. Introduction
 This technical report explains the internal design, algorithms, and system programming concepts used to build the Mini Shell.